Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 How do I send a Zero Report?

-Answer: For complete instructions on sending Zero Reports, see Appendix B of the Dispenser’s Implementation Guide.
+Answer: For complete instructions on sending Zero Reports, see section 4.4 of the Dispenser’s Implementation Guide.
 Generally, you will send a Zero Report once a week.

 Which web site address should I use to upload my data files?